fortra/impacket/README.md

 Quick start
 -----------

-Grab the latest stable release, unpack it and run `python setup.py install` from the directory where you placed it.
+Grab the latest stable release, unpack it and run `pip install .` from the directory where you placed it.
 Isn't that easy?

 Requirements